invictus-ir/Microsoft-Extractor-Suite/docs/source/index.rst

   Source                                Description
 ===================================== ===========================================================================================================================================================================
   MFA                                   Retrieves the MFA status for all users.
-  User information                      Retrieves the creation time and date of the last password change for all users.
+  User Information                      Retrieves the creation time and date of the last password change for all users.
-  Risky users                           Retrieves the risky users.
+  Risky Users                           Retrieves the risky users.
   Risky Detections                      Retrieves the risky detections from the Entra ID Identity Protection.
   Conditional Access Policies           Retrieves all the conditional access policies.
-  Admin users/roles                     Retrieves Administrator directory roles, including the identification of users associated with each specific role.
+  Admin Users/Roles                     Retrieves Administrator directory roles, including the identification of users associated with each specific role.
   E-mails                               Get a specific email.
   Attachments                           Get a specific attachment.
+  Devices                               Retrieves information about all devices registered in Azure AD/Entra ID.
+  Delegated Permissions                 Retrieves delegated permissions for all mailboxes in Microsoft 365.
+  Audit Log Settings                    Retrieves audit status and settings for all mailboxes in Microsoft 365.
+  Group Information                     Variety of functions designed to gather information about groups.
+  License Information                   Variety of functions designed to gather information about licenses.
 ===================================== ===========================================================================================================================================================================

 Getting Started